 Martin J. Sliwinski , Ph.D.

-Gregory H. Wolf Professor of Aging Studies, Professor of Human Development and Family Studies, Director - Center for Healthy Aging
+Director of the Center for Healthy Aging, Gregory H. Wolf Professor of Aging Studies, Professor of Human Development and Family Studies

 My research examines how aspects of everyday experiences influence a person’s ability to memorize, reason and concentrate.
 Specifically, I am interested in linking micro-level processes (e.g., everyday stress, affect, rumination) to long-term changes in mental, physical and cognitive health.
 My current research falls into three general areas.